Scene It? Bright Lights! Big Screen!: Development

 Screenlife Games announced the game in a press release on September 2, 2009.
 It was to be the first game in the series to be also available for PlayStation 3 and Wii, as well as the Xbox 360.
 Screenlife Games and Warner Bros.
-Interactive Entertainment (WBIE) also announced a distribution agreement where WBIE will handle worldwide distribution of Scene It?
+Interactive Entertainment (WBIE) also announced a distribution agreement where WBIE would handle worldwide distribution of Scene It?
 Bright Lights!
 Big Screen!.
 Barry Watts, Chief Executive Officer of Screenlife Games, stated "We are thrilled to collaborate with WBIE on the release of Scene It?
 Bright Lights!
 Big Screen! [...]
 Combining WBIE's world-class distribution expertise with our most entertaining console trivia game to-date, Scene It?
 Bright Lights!
 Big Screen! is sure to be a smash hit with movie and pop-culture fans of all ages".
 John Quinn, Executive Vice President, Warner Bros.
 Interactive Entertainment, stated "The globally successful Scene It? brand and movie based trivia are a great fit for Warner Bros. as a games publisher and a film studio [...]
 We are launching Scene It?
 Bright Lights!
 Big Screen! on a variety of videogame consoles to more widely offer its dynamic entertainment experience to the expanding casual videogame audience".